Miserable heat threatens millions of Texans who remain without power in the wake of storm Beryl | KRDO

 “On Wednesday, Beryl will continue northeastward through Ohio and into Ontario and rainfall will increase over northern areas of New York into New England,” the National Weather Service said.

-Heavy rainfall and winds could also churn up tornadoes, with the biggest threat spreading from northern Pennsylvania to southern New Hampshire and Vermont.
+Heavy rainfall and tornadoes are possible across the Northeast, with the biggest tornado threat spreading from northern Pennsylvania to southern New Hampshire and Vermont.
 That includes Syracuse and Albany, New York, and Scranton, Pennsylvania.

-Beryl whipped up more than a dozen tornadoes across Texas, Arkansas and Louisiana on Monday and two in Indiana and Kentucky on Tuesday.
-The National Weather Service in Shreveport, Louisiana, issued 67 tornado warnings on Monday, the most it has ever issued in a single day.
+Beryl already whipped up more than a dozen tornadoes across Texas, Arkansas and Louisiana on Monday and two in Indiana and Kentucky on Tuesday.

+One damaging tornado in southwestern Indiana tore through a warehouse in Mount Vernon and shredded the roof and crushed tractor trailers.

 CNN’s Robert Shackelford, Joe Sutton, Sarah Dewberry and Fabiana Chaparro contributed to this report.